 We recognize that occasionally (which means "not on a regular basis"), you might not be able to attend the recitation section to which you have been assigned.
 In that event, please find another section to attend that week.
 Make sure that your regular section leader knows that you'll be attending another section, and make sure you get permission in advance from the section leader whose section you'll be visiting.

 There is no fixed scale for assigning letter grades.
 I expect the median grade for the course to be B+ or B, but I make no guarantees in advance.
-The median grades depend on you.
-If your grade is borderline, I may take your attendance at recitation sections into account when deciding which way to go.

 Short assignments are relatively brief exercises that you will turn in at the next Monday, Wednesday, or Friday class.
 In some cases, you might have two classes to work on a short assignment.
 Short assignments will usually consist of one or two short programs to help you understand the concept being covered.